Below you can find two examples of using a private Docker container as the box in a pipeline.

 From a private registry

-In case you want to pull a Docker image from a private registry you would do that as follows.:
+You can pull a Docker image from a private registry as follows.:

 build: box: id: quay.io/knuth/golang username: $USERNAME password: $PASSWORD tag: beta registry: quay.io steps: - script: name: echo code: echo "hello world!"